VIDA-NYU/auctus/docs/webui.rst

 Related file filter
 *******************

 The related file filter allows you to find datasets that can augment your file.
 Upload a file by selecting one or dragging one over the area.
-After a few seconds (during which your file is uploaded to Datamart and profiled), you will see some information about your file.
+After a few seconds (during which your file is uploaded to Auctus and profiled), you will see some information about your file.
 After this, only search results that can augment the file you provided will be shown.
 The supported augmentations are joins (keeping the data you provided and adding more columns to each one of your records) and unions (keeping the data you provided and adding more rows at the end).

 In addition, this will cause search results to display the "augment options" button; see :ref:`augment`.